 Conclusion

 A one-pager works for simple, focused offers and early-stage projects.
-A multi-page website works better for businesses needing SEO, multiple services, scalability, and a strong brand foundation.
-Most SMEs in DACH who start with a one-pager end up rebuilding within two years — plan ahead.
+A multi-page website works better for businesses that need SEO, multiple services, scalability, and a stronger trust layer.
+Most SMEs in DACH that start with a one-pager need more pages once sales, hiring, or local search become serious channels — plan the first version so it can grow.

 — FREE SEO CHECK